abdusabri/bit-docs/content/tutorial/react-tutorial.md

 Open your IDE and see that the component is no longer a part of it, and was added to your project's `package.json` file.

 Check your Scope in [bitsrc.io](https://bitsrc.io), you can see that there is a new version for the React component.

 ## Import updated component

-Now you can use the updated React component, and import it in to the `export-button` project.
+Now you can use the updated React component, and import it into the `export-button` project.
 By doing so, you will receive the updates exported to the remote Scope into your local project as well.

 ### Consume updated component